prakash-kannaiah/Drowsiness_Detection/README.md

 ## License

-This project is licensed under the MIT License.
-See the [LICENSE](LICENSE) file for more details.
+This project is licensed under a custom license.
+You are free to use, copy, modify, and distribute the code and associated documentation, provided that you include the original copyright notice and adhere to the following condition:

+- **Non-Commercial Use**: This project may not be sold or otherwise used for commercial purposes.
+Redistribution or use of this project for commercial purposes, including but not limited to selling or licensing, is not permitted.

+For more details, please refer to the [LICENSE](LICENSE) file in this repository.